Varanasi: Deadly stampede at Hindu procession

 - India's Prime Minister promises financial aid to those injured and the families of those killed

-New Delhi (CNN)Seventeen people were killed and 10 critically injured during a stampede Saturday in the northern Indian city of Varanasi.
+New Delhi (CNN)The death toll from a stampede Saturday in the northern Indian city of Varanasi has climbed to 20, with several more people critically injured, police said.

-The stampede occurred at a procession in honor of the Hindu guru, Jai Gurudev, according to Rahul Srivastav, a spokesman for the Uttar Pradesh police.
+The stampede occurred at a procession in honor of the Hindu guru, Jai Gurudev, according to a spokesman in the office of the director general of police in Uttar Pradesh.

-Rescue work is still underway, and people continue to be taken to the hospital for treatment.
+CNN affiliate CNN-News 18 said the stampede occurred in the Ramnagar area of Varanasi, near the Rajghat bridge across the river Ganga, as the Ganges River is known in Hindi.

 Prime Minister Narendra Modi offered his condolences and pledged financial aid to the injured and families of those killed.